ispgroupucl/mlworkflow/README.md

 # MLWorkFlow

-This library, is a set of tools made to help machine learning workflows.
+This library is a set of tools made to help machine learning workflows.

 ## Installation
 Package is released on PyPI for convenient installation: